-Trends of North East Ohio compared to the State and National Averages unemployment rate was already higher than the national average at this point in time.
+Ohio Department of Job and Family Services-- 2013 Cuyahoga County Profile Statistical and Demographic Data and Cuyahoga County has been decreasing since 2000.
+The economic crisis in 2008 and 2009 hit Cuyahoga County, City of Cleveland, and North East Ohio hard.
+The unemployment rate was already higher than the national average at this point in time.
 Unemployment remains high in the City of Cleveland.
 Unemployment in Ohio and Cuyahoga County are also higher than the national average.